cffls/cardano-stake-pool-desirability/README.md

 ### Why should I care about desirabilities?

 After Cardano enters Shelley (decentralization), people will be able to delegate their stake or run their own stake pools.
 Stake pools will be ranked by their desirabilities and be shown on Daedalus.
-Participants will delegate their stakes to pools with higher desirabilities.
-Therefore, you might be interested in desirability if you want to:
+Participants will be delegating their stakes to pools that have higher desirabilities for more rewards.
+Desirability is important if you are interested in:
-* know if it is profitable to run your own stake pools
+* running your own stake pools
-* experiment your choice of cost and margin for your pools
+* experimenting your choices of cost and fee(margin) for your pools

-* calculate your rewards if you delegate to a specific pool
+## Getting started

-## Available Scripts
+The webapp is available [here](https://cffls.github.io/cardano-stake-pool-desirability/).

-In the project directory, you can run:
+If you want to build your own version, in the project directory, you can run:

 ### `npm start`